-Activity Management / Mitigation Responsibility Frequency / Timing Conservation of the Vegetation and Habitats Natural Environment The position of the construction site camp should be on an already disturbed area and should be identified in consultation with the Environmental Control Officer (ECO).
+Activity Management / Mitigation Responsibility Frequency / Timing Conservation of the Natural Environment Vegetation and Habitats The position of the construction site camp should be on an already disturbed area and should be identified in consultation with the Environmental Control Officer (ECO).
 Contractor / ECO During the construction phase, the construction area (including site camp, laydown areas and access tracks) must be clearly demarcated and all other areas deemed as no-go areas for the duration of construction.
 Immediately Laydown and construction preparation activities (such as cement mixing, temporary toilets, etc.) must be limited to already modified areas and should take up the smallest footprint possible.
 Contractor Stripping of topsoil during the site clearing activities at the commencement of construction and appropriate storage for the duration of construction.
 Harvesting and collection of any flora, other than that performed under a permit from the Department of Economic Development, Environmental Affairs & Tourism, must be strictly prohibited.
-Contractor / Proponent No open fires should be allowed on site outside of designated areas.
-Contractor On-going A designated smoking area, outside of any areas where the risk of fire is prevalent, must be designated.
+Contractor / Proponent On-going No open fires should be allowed on site outside of designated areas.
+A designated smoking area, outside of any areas where the risk of fire is prevalent, must be designated.
 Smoking shall not be permitted outside of designated smoking area.
-During construction, erosion control measures must be implemented in areas sensitive to erosion such as exposed soil, areas with dispersive soils, etc. These measures include but are not limited to the use of sand bags, hessian sheets, silt fences and/ or replacement of vegetation.
+Contractor During construction, erosion control measures must be implemented in areas sensitive to erosion such as exposed soil, areas with dispersive soils, etc. These measures include but are not limited to the use of sand bags, hessian sheets, silt fences and/or replacement of vegetation.
 The removal and translocation of protected plants if found should be undertaken prior to construction clearing activities.
 A permit is required prior to removal.
-Proponent Immediately Protected plants must either be moved to a safer, no-go area on the property or taken to a nursery for temporary storage until rehabilitation takes place. / Contractor Loss of Species of Conservation Concern (SCC) Demarcate the areas indicated as Public Open Space and Private Open Space as No Go Areas and manage accordingly Apply for relocation and destruction permits for protected species from the relevant authority (DEDEAT) Proponent & ECO Immediately & On-going Identify offset areas of at least an equal extent of the area that will be lost to transformation that contain a viable population of Rapanea gilliana . Ĵ
+Proponent Immediately Protected plants must either be moved to a safer, no-go area on the property or taken to a nursery for temporary storage until rehabilitation takes place. / Contractor , Loss of Species of Conservation Concern (SCC) Demarcate the areas indicated as Public Open Space and Private Open Space as No Go Areas and manage accordingly Apply for relocation and destruction permits for protected species from the relevant authority (DEDEAT) Proponent & ECO Immediately & On-going Conserve an offset area that contains a healthy population of Rapanea gilliana.